biocore/qiime/doc/scripts/otu_category_significance.rst

 	-c, `-`-category
 		Name of the category over which to run the analysis -s, `-`-test
 		The type of statistical test to run. options are: g_test: determines whether OTU presence/absence is associated with a category using the G test of Independence.
-ANOVA: determines whether OTU abundance is associated with a category.      correlation: determines whether OTU abundance is correlated with a continuous variable in the category mapping file.     longitudinal_correlation: determine whether OTU relative abundance is correlated with a continuous variable in the category mapping file in longitudinal study designs such as with timeseries data.     paired_T: determine whether OTU relative abundance goes up or down in response to a treatment.
+ANOVA: determines whether OTU abundance is associated with a category.      correlation: determines whether OTU abundance is correlated with a continuous variable in the category mapping file.     longitudinal_correlation: determine whether OTU relative abundance is correlated with a continuous variable in the category mapping file in longitudinal study designs such as with timeseries data.     paired_T: determine whether OTU relative abundance goes up or down in response to a treatment. [default: ANOVA]
 	-o, `-`-output_fp
-		Path to output file. otu_category_significance_results.txt by default -f, `-`-filter
+		Path to output file. [default: otu_category_significance_results.txt]
+	-f, `-`-filter
 		Minimum number of samples that must contain the OTU for the OTU to be included in the analysis.
 For longitudinal options, is the number of samples from the individuals/sites that were not ignored because of the OTU not being observed in any of the samples from that individual/site.
 As an example, if 5 samples per individual were collected over a timeseries that was being evaluated with longitudinal_correlation, a value of 10 would indicate that the OTU would have to have been detected in at least 2 individuals.
 The default value=10.
 	-t, `-`-threshold